hitiksaini/bmi_calculator_flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-#### Note:- You would require a lot of dependencies to get this app running, feel free to contact if you find it odd.